-IFA, Internationale Funkausstellung, now holds one of the most significant spots on the calendar for international launches and product showcases.
+IFA, or Internationale Funkausstellung, is Europe's biggest tech show.
+Held in Berlin over the first few days of September, it's one of the most significant spots on the calendar for product launches.

-The show started in 1924 as a radio convention and now, hosted in Messe Berlin, it's one of the world's largest tech shows.
-Unlike many, IFA is open to the public, meaning anyone can go an marvel at the latest and greatest technology.
+The show started in 1924 as a radio convention and now, hosted in the huge Messe Berlin complex, it's one of the world's largest tech shows.
+Unlike many such shows, IFA is open to the public, meaning anyone can go an marvel at the latest and greatest technology.

 When is IFA 2018?